Category Archives: Arkansas

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely surveyed, or a piece that is being separated, will certainly need a survey to find the brand-new corners and also great deal lines in Arkansas, which need to be completely noted so they will never ever become shed.
+Land that has never ever been exactly surveyed, or a piece that is being divided, will certainly need a study to find the brand-new edges and lot lines in Arkansas, which must be completely marked so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.